Durham-Adaptive-Optics/daoBase/docs/source/logging.rst

 Python
 ------

-To use the Dao logging system within a Python application, import the following:
+To use the logging system within a Python application, import the following:

 .. code-block:: python

     from daoLog import daoLog
     import logging

-The example below demonstrates how to create a Dao logger and use it to output logs to the standard output:
+The example below demonstrates how to create a logger and use it to output logs to the standard output:

 .. code-block:: python